Add text here

 It can be inefficient use of laboratory resources if you lab is tied up in managing and troubleshooting your LIMS.
 With a trusted technical vendor handling your LIMS, it’s often possible to minimize the impact on your internal operations so you can continue revenue-generation opportunities that will help boost innovation for the future.

 Storing your data in a single location can be tedious and difficult to manage, particularly for long-term projects and regulated testing that requires a high level of security.
 With a SaaS LIMS solution, you can store information securely and remotely to a cloud server and have the ability access that information from a variety of locations.
-With on-premise software, users are often restricted to only accessing data or business applications from within a corporate location but SaaS LIMS offers increased options.
+With self-hosted software, users are often restricted to only accessing data or business applications from within a corporate location but SaaS LIMS offers increased options.

 SaaS LIMS solutions come with predefined workflows already in compliance with industry regulations.
 Your LIMS can be implemented with standardized practices, processes, and controls, easing you quickly into a compliant solution.

 Labs using manual or older systems might be putting their workflows and compliance costs under undue stress.
 Consider if your current system is saving you money and time -- or perhaps, actually increasing your expenses.
 If it is costing you money and time, this presents an opportunity to find an updated system that can streamline processes and track data for increased efficiencies.

 Before considering if it’s time to update your systems, here’s what you need to know to conduct a needs analysis of your current workflow and systems.

 Discover what current processes are causing a barrier to meeting regulatory standards and where you need to create greater efficiencies that are costing you time and money.